riegllms/ros-riegl-vz/riegl_vz/README.md

 **scan** ([std_srvs/Trigger](https://github.com/ros2/common_interfaces/blob/master/std_srvs/srv/Trigger.srv)) :

-Start a background task for laser scan data acquisition
+Start a background task for laser scan data acquisition.

 The execution state will be published in 'opstate' field of 'diagnostics' topic.
 The node is locked until all background tasks have finished and the operating state is 'waiting' again.

 If parameter '\~scan_publish' is enabled, acquired data will be published on 'pointcloud' topic soon after scanning has finished.

 The parameter '\~scan_register' enables automatic scan position registration after scanning.
-The registration result is published on topic 'pose' or it can be requested by separate service calls (see 'get_sopv', 'get_vop', 'get_pop' and 'get_scan_poses') after processing, if operating state is 'waiting' again.
+The registration result is published on topic 'pose' and with TF2 broadcast messages (see 3.1.4).

+The parameter '\~reflector_search' activates automatic search and scan of reflector targets.

+The parameter '\~image_capture' enables automatic capturing of images with an external camera mounted on top of the laser scanner device.

 Response:
 success = True -> message: "success"